milkcircle/milkcircle.github.io/_posts/2019-09-09-devils-advocate.md

 i've been the devil's advocate,
 been inside the devil's head
 impaled myself with the devil's horns
-and shared the heat of the devil's bed
+shared the heat of the devil's bed

 i've been the devil's greatest fan,
 wiped the devil's two-faced tears